Pod Pinner

 To enable/disable Pod Pinner:

-- Navigate to Autoscaler settings in the CAST AI console.
+- Navigate to Autoscaler settings in the Cast AI console.

 - You'll find the Pod Pinner option under the "Unscheduled pods policy" section.